Casa Jalapita / DAFdf arquitectura Y urbanismo

 -

-From the architect.
+Text description provided by the architects.
 Casa Jalapita is a touristic place in the coast of Tabasco that can be used for cultural events, gastronomy and astronomy, recreative events, yoga, meditation, team building, wellness and mindfulness.
 It is one of the destinations to visit on the new eco-tourism map that is being developed for the coastal area between Paraíso and Frontera.

 Recognition and Alienation